 Roofing felt should ideally be dry when shingles are installed to avoid ripping, but it’s still possible to install when wet.
 The felt can be damaged if exposed to moisture too long.

 Roof felt gives your roof a better appearance and will help it last longer.
 The felt helps ensure water drains off the roof after a storm.
 It helps keep your roof free from moisture, which can lead to leaks, rot, and mold.
 The felt also serves as a protective membrane against ice or snow dams.

 Give your next roof extra protection with roofing felt, which adds a layer to help keep water away from your structure.
-Contact us at Midwest Exteriors Plus Inc. to learn more about what you need for residential roofing.
+Contact us at Midwest Roofing, Siding & Windows Inc. to learn more about what you need for residential roofing.